mobiledgex/MatchingEngineSDK/README.md

 The MobiledgeX Client Library enables an application to register and then locate the nearest edge cloudlet backend server for use.
 The client library also allows verification of a device's location for all location-specific tasks.
 Because these APIs involve networking, most functions will run asynchronously, and in a background thread, utilizing the Google Promises framework and iOS DispatchQueue.

-The Matching Engine iOS SDK provides everything required to create applications for iOS devices.
+The Matching Engine iOS SDK provides everything required to create edge-enabled applications for iOS devices.

 ## Prerequisites

 * MacOS Mojave installation
-* Xcode 10 (From the Apple store, search for **Xcode**)
+* Xcode 10 (From the Apple store, search for [Xcode](https://developer.apple.com/xcode/))
 * An Apple ID.
 Create an ID from the developer site on [Apple](https://developer.apple.com)
 * An iOS device to test with
 * [Cocoapods](https://cocoapods.org) installation